 Alright, we’ve now got all of our browser’s forms of user interaction properly recursing through the frame tree.
 It’s time to add more capabilities to iframes.

 Our browser can only scroll the root frame on the browser thread, but real browsers have put in a lot of work to make scrolling happen on the browser thread as much as possible, including for iframes.
-The hard part is handling the many obscure combinations of containing blocks, stacking orders, scroll bars, transforms, and iframes: with scrolling on the browser thread, all of these complex interactions have be communicated from the main thread to the browser thread, and correctly interpreted by both sides.
+The hard part is handling the many obscure combinations of containing blocks, stacking orders, scroll bars, transforms, and iframes: with scrolling on the browser thread, all of these complex interactions have to be communicated from the main thread to the browser thread, and correctly interpreted by both sides.

 We’ve now got users interacting with iframes—but what about scripts